Miranda Threlfall-Holmes: Campaigning and national roles

 She has served intermittently as a Proctor in Convocation (i.e. a clergy member of the General Synod of the Church of England) since 2006.
 She was first elected to the "Universities (Durham & Newcastle)" constituency of the Convocation of York at a by-election during the 2005-2010 quinquennium; and re-elected to the same constituency in 2010, remaining until her departure from chaplaincy in 2012.
 She was then elected in 2015 as a Proctor for Durham diocese, remaining until her move to Liverpool in 2017; she was again elected in 2021, this time a Proctor for Liverpool diocese.

 As of 2021, Threlfall-Holmes has been a member of Women and the Church since training for the priesthood, regularly attends Greenbelt Festival and is a council member of Modern Church.
 She was a national committee member of WATCH, especially during the campaign for women to be ordained bishops in the Church of England.

 In March 2024, Threlfall-Holmes posted on X (formerly Twitter) calling for “anti whiteness” in society, a post which provoked major controversy, with her comments being criticized as "racist" and "divisive".
 She later told The Telegraph: “I was contributing to a debate about world views, in which ‘whiteness’ does not refer to skin colour per se, but to a way of viewing the world where being white is seen as ‘normal’ and everything else is considered different or lesser.”

 Personal life

-She is married to Phil and they have three children.
+She is married to chemical engineer Phil and they have three children.